 As is often the case in a small city, Fremont doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Fremont who are college-educated is close to the national average for all communities of 21.84%: 18.30% of the adults in Fremont have a bachelor's degree or advanced degree.
+In terms of college education, Fremont is nearly on par with the US average for all cities of 21.84%: 19.52% of adults 25 and older in Fremont have a bachelor's degree or advanced degree.

 The most common language spoken in Fremont is English.
 Other important languages spoken here include Spanish and Polish.